yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be formatted with a monospace font and capitalized,

 > The default for the minimum is 0 and the maximum is infinity.
-To use the default implicitly, you can use the default unquoted `String` keyword.
+To use the default implicitly, use the default unquoted `String` keyword.

 ---